MirrorShih/LeetCodePicker/README.md

 - medium: The number of medium questions to select.
 - hard: The number of hard questions to select.

-If you want to clear the history of selected questions, you need to empty the contents of the `done.txt` file.
+Then you should clear the history of selected questions, you need to empty the contents of the `done.txt` file.
 This file contains the list of questions that have already been selected.

-If you want to customize the frequency of running LeetCodePicker, you can modify the cron schedule in the main.yml file located in the .github/workflows directory.
+To customize the frequency of running LeetCodePicker, you can modify the cron schedule in the main.yml file located in the .github/workflows directory.

 ## Contributing